kondukberna/Image_Stitching/README.md

 ## Run

 Have to use firstly -resize flag with the resize rate.
 If you want to use an image with the original size, it can be set to 1.
+Also, you have to set -direction with vertical or horizontal.

 ```
 ./imagestitcher -resize 0.5 -direction <horizontal/vertical> -images_paths /images/DSC02930.JPG /images/DSC02930.JPG /images/DSC02931.JPG /images/DSC02932.JPG /images/DSC02933.JPG